-Frequency- and time-domain characteristics of digital transient recorders (in short, digitizers) are discussed in order to establish the requirements on digitizers used for high-voltage testing.
-Results of an experimental study performed on a 200-MHz 8-bit digitizer are presented and related to the design features of this instrument.
+Frequency- and time-domain characteristics of digital transient recorders (in are discussed digitizers) order to establish the requirements on digitizers used for high-voltage test-Results of an experimental study performed on a 200-MHz 8-bit digitizer are presented and related to the design features of this instrument.
 The inherent design characteristics and their influence on the digitizer dynamic performance are analyzed in view of simulation of the digitizer through a computer model.